Flag of Greater Poland Voivodeship: History

 The flag of the Province of Posen used from 1886 to 1920.

 The flag of Posen-West Prussia used from 1923 to 1935.

 The Grand Duchy of Posen was established in 1815, within the modern borders of the Greater Poland Voivodeship.
 Its flag was divided horizontally into two stripes: red on the top, and white on the bottom (similar to the Indonesian flag).
 Its aspect ratio of height to width was equal 2:3.
 In 1848, the state had been replaced by the Province of Posen.
-On 9 November 1886, the province established the flag that was divided horizontally into three stripes, that were, from top to bottom: black, white, and black.
+On 9 November 1886, the province established the flag that was divided horizontally into three stripes, that were, from top to bottom: white, black, and white.
 Its aspect ratio of height to width was equal 2:3.
 The flag had been used until 1920, when the province ceased to exist.
 In 1922, form the part of its territory, had been established the Frontier March of Posen-West Prussia.
 Its flag was adopted on 9 September 1923.
 It was divided into 6 stripes, placed in 2 colums, in 3 rows.
 They were altering between black and white colour.
 Its design had been the combination of the flags of provinces of Posen and West Prussia.
 The flag was used until 1935, when Nazi Germany forbid its provinces from using its flags, ordering them to replace them with the national flag.

 The Greater Poland Voivodeship was established in 1999.
 Its flag had been adopted on 31 January 2000 by the Greater Poland Voivodeship Sejmik.